Dougu-Asa/Dougu/documents/diary/gestures.md

 - Changed scrollview from per item snapToAlign to per screenWidth snap to align (or every 4 items).
 This was because an automatic scroll per item would require many small scrollTos that are computationally expensive
 - Implemented another JS threaded callback during pan onChange to check for hovering on edges, and to start a timeout if there has been an extended hover
 For the future, I need to implement some sort of UI to show that the page is able to turn.

+# 8-10-24 -> 8-12-24
+## Breaking down SwapEquipment
+After my previous failed attempt to breaking down swapEquipment, I began to take it seriously this time and learned about the usage of custom hook components in react.
+Being able to easily create components that accept state and output state makes it much easier to break down a large file.
+While my break down of swap Equipment isn't going to be perfectly designed, it will help a lot with maintanability.
+I broke SwapGestures down into:
+- useAnimateOverlay
+- useItemCounts
+- useScroll
+- useHover
+- useSet
+Ultimately, I have broken the file down, but I definitely believe there is a need for future refactoring.
+This is because when I wrote the code, I didn't write it with modularity and having each hook handle a specific state in mind.
+Therefore, a lot of the hooks are interdependent and quite bulky still.
+In the interest of patience and motivation, I will save this for a later date though.